Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Can you use news articles and journals for your essay?
 If so, go to Google and type in your topic and see if any articles come up from:

 - Newspapers (such as New York Times, The L.A.
-Times, The Washington Post, The Guardian)
+Times, The Washington Post, and The Guardian)

 - News broadcasting networks (BBC, NPR (National Public Radio), NBC, ABC, FOX, CNN)